named-data-iot/ndn-lite-wiki/Overview.md

 Creating an Adaptation Layer with a Face for a New Platform
 ---------------------------------------------

-To create a Face implementation based on platform-specific network API, one need to create an adaptation layer.
+To create a Face implementation based on platform-specific network API, one needs to create an adaptation layer.

 #### Step One
 * Under the `./adaptation` directory, create a new folder with the name that can reflect the platform.